Deutsche Bank to slash thousands of jobs to control costs

 - Alaska Air slows growth plans, reroutes some planes to balance spending and competitive pressures

 New CEO Christian Sewing has said the bank would refocus on its European and German customer base and cut back on costlier and riskier operations where it doesn’t hold a leading position.
 Sewing said the bank was committed to its international investment banking operations but must “concentrate on what we truly do well.”
+The new strategy means stepping back from several decades of global expansion in which the bank sought to compete with Wall Street rivals such as Goldman Sachs or JPMorgan Chase.

 Sewing replaced John Cryan in April with a mandate to accelerate the banks wrenching restructuring.
-It has suffered billions in losses from fines and penalties related to past misconduct, and has struggled to reduce costs.
+It has suffered billions in losses from fines and penalties related to past misconduct.
+Progress in cutting costs has remained elusive.
+Sewing on Thursday affirmed the banks goal to hold costs to 23 billion euros this year and 22 billion next year.

 Board Chairman Paul Achleitner is to face disgruntled investors on Thursday at the bank’s annual shareholder meeting.
 The bank’s share price has sagged and it paid only a small dividend of 11 euro cents last year.